What to Do After a Motorcycle Accident in Texas

 What is the statute of limitations for a motorcycle accident in Texas?

 Two years from the date of the accident, under Tex.
 Civ.
 Prac. & Rem.
 Code § 16.003.
 Missing that deadline ends your right to compensation.
-Acting early matters because witnesses become harder to locate and physical evidence disappears well before the two years are up.
+Acting early matters because witnesses become harder to locate and physical evidence disappears well before the two-year mark.

 Do I have to wear a helmet in Texas?